 What Can Be Done?

 Unfortunately, the family court system can’t do much to help a parent who suffers from mental health issues.
 Although the family court can order a parent to participate in counseling, people tend to get more out of therapy when they voluntarily decide they need help as opposed to being forced into therapy.
-Otherwise, the family court can order a parent’s psychological or psychiatric evaluation for purposes of considering the parent’s mental health as factor in awarding custody or supervising a parent’s visitation.
+Otherwise, the family court can order a parent’s psychological or psychiatric evaluation for purposes of considering the parent’s mental health as a factor in awarding custody or supervising a parent’s visitation.

 As family court lawyers, we can do our part to try to minimize the impact our clients’ mental health may have on their divorce and their children.
 First, we should educate ourselves regarding various mental illnesses including personality disorders so that, at the very least, we can spot potential mental health issues.
 Second, we can avoid adding “fuel to the fire” by urging our clients to take a less aggressive approach to claims and goals that we recognize have no basis in fact or are harmful to our client’s or their children’s wellbeing.
 Third, we should do everything we can, with understanding and compassion, to encourage our clients to recognize their mental health problems and to voluntarily enter therapy.